pangpang20/gaussdb-python/docs/api/types.rst

         database as a list of the base type.

-In order to get information about dynamic PostgreSQL types, GaussDB offers a few `!TypeInfo` subclasses, whose `!fetch()` method can extract more complete information about the type, such as `~gaussdb.types.composite.CompositeInfo`, `~gaussdb.types.range.RangeInfo`, `~gaussdb.types.multirange.MultirangeInfo`,
+In order to get information about dynamic GaussDB types, GaussDB offers a few `!TypeInfo` subclasses, whose `!fetch()` method can extract more complete information about the type, such as `~gaussdb.types.composite.CompositeInfo`, `~gaussdb.types.range.RangeInfo`, `~gaussdb.types.multirange.MultirangeInfo`,